waniazanib/VoiceGuard/README.md

 | AASIST (SOTA) | 0.3M | 0.83% | 45ms | Reference only |

 **EER Definition**: Equal Error Rate where False Acceptance Rate (FAR) = False Rejection Rate (FRR).
 Lower is better.

+> ⚠️ AASIST is a dedicated SOTA model included as a research reference.
+VoiceGuard prioritizes speed and explainability for production use cases.

 ---